docs

 • Deny — rejects the request

-When a user chooses "allow exact forever", Agent Port creates an exact-match approval policy.
-Future calls with the same integration, tool, and normalized arguments are allowed automatically, even if the tool is in require_approval mode.
+When a user chooses "allow tool forever", Agent Port updates that tool's execution mode to allow.
+Future calls with the same integration and tool are allowed automatically, regardless of arguments.

 Request lifecycle